 A Terror That Surpasses All Description

-In 1844, Gardner Quincy Colton—semi-professional dentist, salesman, and huckster—came to Connecticut to demonstrate the exhilarating effects of nitrous oxide.
-It was not a medical demonstration, and Colton was just one of many gas-hawking entrepreneurs traveling the country and staging “ether frolics.”
-Attendees paid for a few sniffs, or just to watch other spectators get wrecked and embarrass themselves.
+In 1844, Gardner Quincy Colton—semi-professional dentist, traveling salesman, and itinerant huckster—came to Connecticut to demonstrate the exhilarating effects of nitrous oxide.
+It was not a medical demonstration but a sales pitch.
+Colton was just one of many gas-hawking entrepreneurs traveling the country and staging “ether frolics.”
+Attendees paid for a few sniffs, or sometimes just to watch other spectators get wrecked and embarrass themselves.
 The events were, of course, quite popular.

 At Colton’s 1844 show was Horace Wells, then 29 years old and trying to make it as a dentist.
-After watching a man inhale the gas, trip, and laugh through a painful leg injury, Wells thought perhaps this pain-relieving effect could be used for dental surgery.
-Given the poor state of dental hygiene at the time, tooth extractions were all too common.
-And, given that there was no such thing as general anesthesia—the word itself didn’t even exist—any kind of surgery was a brutal, trying, and often deadly experience that was accurately described as “a terror that surpasses all description, and the most torturing pain.”
+After watching a man inhale the gas, trip, and laugh away a painful leg injury, Wells had a realization: the pain-relieving effect might be useful for dental surgery.
+It’s not surprising he would make the connection.
+At the time, dental hygiene was poor, tooth extractions common, and general anesthesia nonexistent.
+Surgery of any kind was a brutal, trying, and often deadly experience, accurately described as “a terror that surpasses all description, and the most torturing pain.”

-In the grand tradition of self-experimentation, Wells inhaled some nitrous oxide and let an associate pull out one of his teeth.
+In the grand tradition of self-experimentation, Wells tested his hypothesis by inhaling nitrous oxide and letting an associate pull out one of his teeth.
 He experienced no pain.
 Within a year, he had organized a public demonstration of what he expected to be a revolutionary wonder drug.
 Though the patient claimed to experience little pain during the procedure, he had moaned throughout.
-The assembled doctors, soured on the gas, called it a “humbug.”
+The assembled doctors, soured on the gas, called Wells’s panacea a “humbug.”

 Around the same time, Wells’s one-time classmate and dental practice partner William T.G.
 Morton was self-experimenting with ether for anesthetic purposes.
-Whereas nitrous was fast-acting and brief, ether could completely incapacitate patients, making it perhaps more suitable for major surgeries.
-So, a year after Wells’s failed demonstration, Morton came to the same surgical theatre at Massachusetts General—now called the Ether Dome—and “etherized” a patient, whose neck tumor was then painlessly excised (some recent historical digging suggests that Wells’s demonstration may not have actually occurred there).
+Whereas nitrous was fast-acting and brief, ether could completely incapacitate patients, making it more suitable for major surgeries.
+A year after Wells’s failed demonstration, Morton came to the same surgical theatre at Massachusetts General—now called the Ether Dome—and “etherized” a patient, whose neck tumor was then painlessly excised (though some recent historical digging suggests that Wells’s demonstration may not have actually occurred there).
 This time, the surgeon remarked, “Gentlemen, this is no humbug!”

 And from thereafter, anesthesia was immediately accepted as standard medical practice.
-No, not exactly.
+No, not really.
 We shall return to the bizarre story of Wells and Morton, but first let’s go backwards.

 Morton and Wells, it turns out, weren’t the first to use inhalants for general anesthesia.
 Crawford Long was a surgeon from Georgia who had been using ether as an anesthetic in his surgical practice since 1842.
-He hadn’t bothered to publish his results, or, you know, tell anyone.
-Sort of a missed opportunity for him.
+For some reason, he had not bothered to publish or publicize his results.

-But then go back a little further to the late 1700s, when famed chemist Humphry Davy was performing experiments with nitrous oxide (which he called “dephlogisticated nitrous air,” a nod to the then-modern phlogiston theory of chemistry).
-Again in the tradition of self-experimentation, Davy quickly discovered the gas’s euphoric effects, even experiencing a classic drug-induced revelation: “Nothing exists but thoughts!” he wrote, dictates of scientific formality forcing him to leave off the “Duuuuude” that surely prefaced it.
-Then, he nearly as quickly became addicted, becoming a great example of Pavlovian conditioning: “the desire to breathe the gas is awakened in me by the sight of a person breathing, or even by that of an air-bag or air-holder.”
+Go back a little further to the late 1700s, when famed chemist Humphry Davy was performing experiments with nitrous oxide (which he called “dephlogisticated nitrous air,” a nod to the then-modern phlogiston theory of chemistry).
+Again in the tradition of self-experimentation, Davy quickly discovered the gas’s euphoric effects.
+He even experienced a classic drug-induced revelation: “Nothing exists but thoughts!” he wrote, dictates of scientific formality forcing him to leave off the “Duuuuude” that surely prefaced it.
+Then, he nearly as quickly became addicted to the gas, demonstrating a textbook example of Pavlovian conditioning: “the desire to breathe the gas is awakened in me by the sight of a person breathing, or even by that of an air-bag or air-holder.”
 Good thing for him everyone in the world isn’t always breathing.

-Davy’s high-society acquaintances were next, including Coleridge (prior to his career as an opium eater).
-In a scene ripe with Freudian symbolism, Davy sat his friends down, held up a big silk balloon full of laughing gas, and allowed them to suck down the precious mother’s milk from that gaseous teat.
-He recorded their observations, noting just how lacking was language to describe the experience: one user said they felt “like the sound of a harp,” another used the term “a display sky-rockets,” and another, the poet Robert Southey, might have been the first to use the phrase “turned on.”
-Davy said the gas was “Inconceivably pleasurable,” and also described a more megalomaniacal/Incredible Hulk-like reaction: “I seemed to be a sublime being, newly created and superior to other mortals … the thrilling increased, the sense of muscular power became greater …” (the 18th century equivalent of “here, hold my beer”).
+Davy could hardly wait to share the gas with his high-society acquaintances, including Coleridge, prior to his career as an opium eater.
+In a scene ripe with Freudian symbolism, Davy sat his friends down, held a silk balloon full of laughing gas to their face, and allowed them to suck mother’s milk from the gaseous teat.
+He recorded their observations, noting that language was lacking to capture the experience: one user said they felt “like the sound of a harp,” another used the term “a display sky-rockets,” and the poet Robert Southey might have been the first to use the phrase “turned on” to describe a drug trip.
+Davy said the gas was “inconceivably pleasurable,” and also described a more megalomaniacal and/or Bruce-Banner-like reaction: “I seemed to be a sublime being, newly created and superior to other mortals … the thrilling increased, the sense of muscular power became greater …”

 Though a fabulous chemist and a deliverer of a first-rate gas-bag, Davy wasn’t a surgeon, and he never used nitrous oxide as an anesthetic.
 But he did write an early 1800s monograph in which he suggested that the stimulating properties of the gas “may probably be used with advantage during surgical operations.”